mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 ``````````

 The requirements in the `Measuring RTT`_ section can be satisfied with an
-addtional thread that periodically runs the hello or legacy hello command
+additional thread that periodically runs the hello or legacy hello command
 on a dedicated connection, for example:

 .. code-block:: python